MicroEJ/docs/Trainings/trainingDebugHardfault.rst

     * the whole memory, if possible
     * otherwise, get the *hot sections*

-        * BSP and Managed heap and stack
+        * BSP and Managed Heap and stack
         * UI buffer
         * immortals heap
         * sections where the Java application and BSP are working together